H-B-VAX II (Hepatitis B Vaccine (Recombinant))

 Who Should Not Take H-B-VAX II

-Do not use H-B-VAX II if you or your child have ever had an allergic reaction to H-B-VAX II, yeast, or any ingredients in the vaccine.
-Also avoid if the expiry date has passed.
+Do not receive H-B-VAX II if you or your child have had an allergic reaction to this vaccine, yeast, or any of its ingredients.

 Medical Conditions to Discuss